chrisdchristo/capsule-maven-plugin/README.md

 By default, the plugin will embed dependencies marked `<optional>true</optional>`.

-So, for example an optional dependency is delcared like so:
+So, for example an optional dependency is declared like so:

 ```
 <dependency>